parthpatel2001/department_resource_management_system/README.md

-# Project Title: Department Resource Management System
+# Department Resource Management System

 ## Project description:
  This  system is implemented to reduce the manual work and enhances the accuracy of work in a department.
 In this system admin can manage all sections, categories,